andrewt3000/web_development/README.md

 On the client side wrap react router's Route object with logic to redirect if the user isn't logged in [Example](https://reacttraining.com/react-router/web/example/auth-workflow).
 The user's login status, user name, etc. can be stored in a global store.
 Client side authentication is for convenience, the pages without data are typically not secure assets.

 Trade off: the jwt tokens have an expiration.
-The pro of longer expirations is convenince for users.
-The con is security.
+The pro of longer expirations is convenience for users.
+The con is longer sessions are less secure.

 Best practice: When storing passwords in the database, [hash the passwords](https://auth0.com/blog/hashing-passwords-one-way-road-to-security/).